Power outages 'likely' as ice storm hits southern Ontario: Environment Canada

 “For us, in terms of preparing, it is about mobilizing crews from areas where we know they aren’t going to be as affected to areas we know are going to be more affected so we can get the power on as quickly and safely as possible.”

+Toronto Hydro spokesperson Tori Gass said crews are ready to respond to outages and additional staff has been brought in to the Toronto Hydro call centre in preparation for a spike in calls.

-Geoff Coulson, a meteorologist with Environment Canada, said ice pellets have already begun to fall in the GTA this morning.
+Geoff Coulson, a meteorologist with Environment Canada, said ice pellets began to fall in the GTA early this morning.

-“This second shot of ice pellets and freezing rain is expected to cover all of the GTA within the next hour or so,” Coulson said at around 7 a.m.

-“Any mixture of ice pellets is likely going to go over just to freezing rain by mid-morning right across the GTA and unfortunately it is expected to be with us right through the day today.”
+“Any mixture of ice pellets is likely going to go over just to freezing rain by mid-morning right across the GTA and unfortunately it is expected to be with us right through the day today," he said.

-He said wind speeds at Billy Bishop Airport this morning are currently at about 70 kilometres per hour.

 “Everywhere I’m looking right now across southwestern and south central Ontario, they are going to be dealing with this so I don’t think anyone should be on the roads today is they can avoid it,” he said.

-Motorists are being urged to consider taking public transit during the messy weather.
+Motorists are being urged to consider taking public transit during the sloppy weather.

 TTC spokesperson Brad Ross said the transit agency is working to make sure streetcar service runs smoothly this weekend by placing anti-icing agent to the overhead wires and switches and “strategically” placing maintenance crews in areas around the city to assist any TTC vehicles that become stuck.